 - The loss rate for caucus members — 43 percent — wildly exceeds the roughly 10-15 percent loss rate for Republican House incumbents overall.*

-- Caucus members accounted for well over half of GOP incumbents’ House losses.
-(That total, still hard to pin down, appears to be around two dozen.)
+- Caucus members accounted for around half of GOP incumbents’ House losses.
+(That total, still hard to pin down, appears to be around thirty.)

 - With the 15 losses and 8 retirements, the 43-member Republican half of the caucus will dwindle in January to well under half, 20.